HartreeY/TimberBotty/README.md

 ## Info
 Tested on the Steam version of Timberman v2.10, but should work on any version.

-Tested on a mediocre machine; perfomance might differ on different machines.
-The bot can reach 2007 score with the current program.
+Tested on a mediocre machine; perfomance may vary on different machines.
+With an unbroken chain of key presses, the bot can reach 2007 score with the current program.

 Note: sometimes the bot fails to read the screen.
 In that case simply click "Stop" and "Start" again.